How to Whiten Bras that Turn Gray in 4 Effective Methods

 Wash the bras with a mild detergent specifically designed for delicate fabrics.
 Hand-wash or machine-wash using a gentle cycle.

-Identify a properly ventilated space suitable for air drying your bras.
+Identify an adequately ventilated space suitable for air drying your bras.
 Dryers are not recommended as they damage the bra’s fabric.